The Kill Order: Plot

-In the prologue, Thomas goes through the Swipe and is put in the Box, as he is one of the candidates who is needed inside.
-He is told that Teresa will get the Swipe as well.
-Thomas is then sent into the Maze with Teresa, setting the events of The Maze Runner in motion.
+Before entering the Maze, Thomas goes through the Swipe and is put in the Box, as he is one of the candidates needed inside.
+He is told that Teresa will also get the Swipe.
+Thomas is then sent into the Maze with Teresa.

-Set thirteen years before the prologue and the events of The Maze Runner, the main story of the novel begins in New York City, when the world is hit by catastrophic solar flares.
+The story takes place 13 years before the events of the first book.
+In New York City, the main protagonists are Mark and Trina, a young teenage couple who reside in the city along with U.S. military soldiers Alec and Lana.
+One day, massive solar flares devastated the planet, with New York caught in one.

-Mark and Trina form an alliance with Alec, Lana, and others, who rescue them from a group of street urchins.
-The group flees to the fictional Lincoln Building to avoid an impending tsunami.
-The Tsunami ends up being made of searing hot water due to the solar flare, killing most of the survivors in New York and giving Mark PTSD.
-They camp out in the building for weeks until a yacht arrives, but the yacht's crew takes them hostage and kills one of them in order to persuade them to give up all the food in the Lincoln building.
-Alec manages to overcome their captors, and they take the yacht as their own and pilot the boat to the Appalachian Beaches.
+Mark, Trina, Alec, Lana, and several other survivors escape to the Lincoln Building to evade an impending tsunami.
+This tsunami, however, is boiling hot and kills most of the population in New York.
+They camp out in the building for weeks until a yacht arrives, but the yacht's crew takes them hostage, demanding that they surrender all the food in the Lincoln Building.
+Alec manages to overcome their captors, and they take the yacht to the Appalachians.

-The story resumes one year after the tsunami near Asheville, a small North Carolina town in which Mark, Trina, Alec, and Lana now live.
-Huge helicopter-like vehicles, called Bergs, arrive and attack the people in the towns.
-The crew showers their settlement with darts that kill many townies.
-Alec and Mark manage to subdue and take over a Berg, but its pilot crashes the vehicle in order to avoid answering their questions.
-They discover that the darts contained a deadly virus, and they start their long journey back to their town.
+A year after the solar flares devastated the planet, the group resides in Asheville, North Carolina with residents Toad, Misty, and Darnell.
+Soon, a fleet of large hover aircraft called Bergs arrives and shoots at the people.
+Alec and Mark manage to subdue and take over a Berg, but its pilot crashes the vehicle to avoid being interrogated by them.
+After surviving the crash, they discover that the ammunition contains a deadly virus, and they start their long journey back to their town.

-Three days later, they reach the town to find that the virus had killed most of the infected.
-Lana and Trina explain that after the initial death toll, people started living a little longer before they die, and symptoms of infection also changed.
-Mark and Alec explain that the darts were filled with a virus, and the group suspects that the virus is mutating.
+Three days later, they arrive in town to find that the virus has killed most of the infected.
+Lana and Trina explain that after the initial deaths, people lived longer before succumbing, and symptoms have changed.
+Mark and Alec clarify that the ammunition contained a virus, leading the group to suspect the virus was mutating.